Anseau de Cayeux: Attribution of later data

-As a participant of the Fourth Crusade (1202-1204), Anseau de Cayeux would already approach at least sixty years of age by the 1250, and therefore the attribution of some later data to him is not certain, since it is possible that such data may also refer to his son of the same name.
+As a participant of the Fourth Crusade (1202-1204), Anseau de Cayeux would already approach at least sixty years of age by the 1250, and therefore the attribution of those later data to him is not certain, since it is possible that those data may refer to his son of the same name.

-Documents from 1253-1255, issued by the papal chancellery, mention the marriage "inter Anselmum de Keu ac Mariam, natam Matildis dominae de Posaga, natae comitissae Viennensis", designating the bride as "Maria, nate quondam Calojohanni" and also mentioning Maria′s maternal uncle as "imperatore Constantinopolitano, eiusdem Matildis avunculo".
-Those data allowed Gordon McDaniel to identify Maria′s father as John Angelos, lord of Syrmia, and Maria′s mother as Matilda, daughter of Henry I, Count of Vianden and Marguerite de Courtenay (sister of the Latin emperors Robert and Baldwin II).
+Documents from 1253-1255, issued by the papal chancellery, mention the marriage "inter Anselmum de Keu ac Mariam, natam Matildis dominae de Posaga, natae comitissae Viennensis", designating the bride as "Maria, nate quondam Calojohanni", and also mentioning an uncle of the bride's mother as "imperatore Constantinopolitano, eiusdem Matildis avunculo".
+Those data allowed Gordon McDaniel to identify the bride as Maria, daughter of John Angelos of Syrmia and Matilda of Požega, also concluding that Matildas's mother was Margaret de Courtenay, sister of Latin Emperor Baldwin II of Constantinople.